wumpus993/Lofi-client/README.md

 custom loading screen
 lovense
 discord rpc
-## Client is being worked on and is not ready there is no promis this well happen
+## Client is being worked on and is not ready there is no promise this will happen
-#  this client may be realesed by the end or middle of the summer of 2022
+#  this client may be released by the end or middle of the summer of 2022